safenetforum-community/test-net-script/README.md

 # test-net-script
-whiptail script to start and stop nodes
+whiptail script to start and stop nodes for ubuntu